CursedSliver/Crumbs-engine/README.md

 - y: the amount of distance downward compared to the height of the object of the anchor, starting from top left
 - For example, Crumbs.defaultAnchors.center has x and y set to 0.5 each.
 - Note that you can set them to any value you like, including numbers bigger than 1 and smaller than 0.
+- Helpful tip: You can see the anchors of objects by setting `Crumbs.prefs.anchorDisplay` to 1.

 ---